Trust service provider: Controversy

 Several research institutes and associations expressed their concern with respect to the establishment of a small group of centralized trust service providers per country which authenticate digital transactions.
 They state that this construct may have negative impact on privacy.
 Given the central role of trust service providers in many transactions, the Council of European Professional Informatics Societies (CEPIS) fears that trust service providers would gain and collect information of the distinguishing attributes of the citizens, which are subject of authentication.
 With regard to their requirement to preserve data and resulting expected efforts to keep evidence for potential liability requests on inaccurate ID, CEPIS sees the risk that trust service providers could create and store log entries of all authentication processes.
 The information gained allows for monitoring and for the profiling of the involved citizens.
 If the transaction counterpart also identifies himself, user interests and their communication behaviour will additionally sharpen the profiles gained.
 Big data analysis would allow for far-reaching insights into the citizens' privacy and relationships.
 The direct connection to the qualifying governmental bodies could allow those to gain access to the gained data and profiles.

 Another publication claims that to truly take advantage of the secure and seamless cross-border electronic transactions, assurance levels, definitions and technical deployment need to be specified more precisely.

 In 2021, relatively vague proposed updates to eIDAS would require browsers to pass on assurances from TSPs to their users.
 This would apparently involve the incorporation of government-specified TSPs in parallel with the existing multi-stakeholder processes used by browsers to establish trust in Certificate authorities.
 The Internet Society and Mozilla asserted a variety of issues with the proposals.

+In 2024, concerns were also raised about the fundamental security implications of entrusting private key custody to trust service providers, emphasizing that such delegation may undermine user autonomy by removing exclusive control over cryptographic keys.